alphagov/content-data-api/doc/arch/adr-010-track-content-items-in-all-languages.md

 In [adr-008][1] we agreed on focusing only on English pages.

-We have noticed during the last months that this restriction is causing more issues than benefits, because:
+We have noticed during the last few months that this restriction is causing more issues than benefits, because:

-- We have Content Items with the same content_id and different locales.
+- We have Content Items with the same `content_id` and different `locale`s.
-- We need to handle edge cases when retrieving the information from Publishing API.
+- We needed to handle edge cases when retrieving the information from Publishing API in order to work around only retrieving English language content.

 ## Impact